untamedduck/ElderScrollsNameGenerator/README.md

 Deployed at - https://untamedduck.github.io/NameGenerator/

 Created with ReactJS and TailwindCSS

+This website is an Elder Scrolls Name Generator which creates lore accurate names for each of the playable races from the Elder Scrolls games
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).